 Step 5: Once you have completed the Program Area Hours and Leveraged Funds sections, click on the Preview section.
-Review your submission and click on the 'Save Estimates' button when you are ready to submit.

-When you are ready to submit your district's actual totals, follow the same process as outlined in the steps above, and click on the 'Submit Actuals' button.
-Actuals are due by December 1.
+Consortia may click on the 'Save Estimates' option to save work in progress.
+Once you are ready to submit, click on the 'Submit Actuals' button for certification.
+Submission and certification of Actual amounts are due by December 1, 2023.
+A reminder that the estimate submission deadline has been eliminated as the State CAEP Office is only requiring the December 1st submission deadline.

-Step 6: Consortium Lead Certification
+Step 6: Consortium Lead Certification.